Alan Shepard: Early life

 Shepard graduated from Pinkerton Academy in 1940.
 Because World War II was already raging in Europe, his father wanted him to join the Army.
 Shepard chose the Navy instead.
-He easily passed the entrance exam to the United States Naval Academy at Annapolis in 1940, but at sixteen was too young to enter that year.
-The Navy sent him to the Admiral Farragut Academy, a prep school for the Naval Academy, from which he graduated with the Class of 1941.
-Tests administered at Farragut indicated an IQ of 145, but his grades were mediocre.
+He easily passed the entrance exam to the United States Naval Academy at Annapolis in 1940 but at sixteen was too young to enter that year.
+The Navy sent him to the Admiral Farragut Academy, a prep school for the Naval Academy from which he graduated with the Class of 1941.
+Tests administered at Farragut indicated an IQ of 145 but his grades were mediocre.

-At Annapolis, Shepard enjoyed aquatic sports.
+At the Naval Academy, Shepard enjoyed aquatic sports.
 He was a keen and competitive sailor, winning several races, including a regatta held by the Annapolis Yacht Club.
 He learned to sail all the types of boats the academy owned, up to and including USS Freedom, a 90 ft schooner.
-He also participated in swimming, and rowed with the eight.
+He also participated in swimming and rowed with the eight.
 During his Christmas break in 1942, he went to Principia College to be with his sister, who was unable to go home owing to wartime travel restrictions.
-There he met Louise Brewer, whose parents were pensioners on the du Pont family estate, and, like Renza Shepard, were devout Christian Scientists.
+There he met Louise Brewer, whose parents were pensioners on the du Pont family estate and like Renza Shepard, were devout Christian Scientists.
 Owing to the war, the usual four-year course at Annapolis was cut short by a year.
 He graduated with the Class of 1945 on June 6, 1944, ranked 463rd out of 915, and was commissioned as an ensign and awarded a Bachelor of Science degree.
 The following month he became secretly engaged to Louise.